Prathmesh-Gupta/DevRev_Hiring-Assignment/README.md

 Change the working directory to the extracted source code folder.

 Run the following commands:
-pip install -r requirements.txt python manage.py migrate python manage.py runserver
+-pip install -r requirements.txt
+-python manage.py migrate
+-python manage.py runserver

 Keep the terminals open and running.
 Open a web browser and browse http://localhost:8000/ or http://127.0.0.1:8000/